 Plant NeedsLight Requirement:Part Sun to SunLight Requirement:SunMaintenance Category:EasyBlooms On:Old WoodBloom Time:Early SummerBloom Time:Mid SummerHardiness Zones:3a, 3b, 4a, 4b, 5a, 5b, 6a, 6b, 7a, 7b, 8a, 8bWater Category:AverageUses:LandscapeUses Notes:

 Makes a great hedge or foundation planting, excellent for residential landscapes.
 Also good in groupings, masses, and as a filler in the shrub border, good as a screen and for use in parking lots.

-Fruit production is increased by having another cultivar of Arrowwood near by to cross pollinate the flowers.
-Chicago Lustre is a good pollinator.
-Local native stands of Arrowwood will also act as a cross pollinator.
+Fruit production is increased by having another cultivar of arrowwood near by to cross pollinate the flowers.
+Chicago Lustre (available in garden centers) or local native stands of arrowwood can serve as pollinators.
 Prefers well drained soil but adapts well to a variety of soils.
 Withstands high pH, heavy soils and changes in climate.
-Possibly one of the most durable Viburnums for the East and Midwest.
-Pruning is best done immediately after flowering.
-Medium moisture.
-Fertilize in early spring by applying a slow release fertilizer specialized for trees and shrubs.
-Follow the label for the recommended rate of application.
-Will sucker from the base of the plant.

 The look of this plant is beautiful but the white flowers have a rather bad odor to them...they almost smell like manure which is not at all nice when it's right next to your deck where I planted it.
 Has anybody else noticed this?Candice Harder, Alberta, Canada, 9 years ago